erickbaldi/Carmica_Project/README.md

 # Carmica_Project
-y 2006 University project for the Web Technology course exam which consists in implementing a web application based on Java technology
+## y 2006 University project for the Web Technology course exam which consists in implementing a web application based on Java technology
+### see struttura progett.doc file for details (in italian language)